softaria/math-processor/README.md

 Supported HTTP method: POST

-Meaning: It calls python method on the provided SymPy object (expression).
+Meaning: It calls the python method on the provided SymPy object (expression).

-Body: json as following:
+Body: JSON as following:
 ```
 {
    "object":"{Sympy expression to be transformed to SymPy object.
 We will call method on this object.}"